IDEA-lab-IC/IDEA-lab-IC.github.io/People/README.md

 <b>Profile</b>:

 Ajit is a Senior Lecturer (Assoc.
 Prof.) in Design for Innovative Manufacturing at ICL and has extensive experience in design-optimisation including leveraging ML in design, and manufacturing expertise in composites and AM.
-He has authored a <a style = " white-space:nowrap; " href="https://doi.org/10.31399/asm.hb.v24A.a0006950">book chapter in the ASM Handbook Vol 24B</a> and contributed to over 40 publications (receiving >2350 citations; h-index = 15) in Q1 journals and leading conferences, with several papers exceeding 400+ citations.
+He has authored a book chapter in the <a style = " white-space:nowrap; " href="https://doi.org/10.31399/asm.hb.v24A.a0006950">ASM Handbook Vol 24B</a> and contributed to over 40 publications (receiving >2350 citations; h-index = 15) in Q1 journals and leading conferences, with several papers exceeding 400+ citations.
 His efforts have been recognised by the <a style = " white-space:nowrap; " href="https://imperiallondon-my.sharepoint.com/personal/apanesar_ic_ac_uk/Documents/%23%20MAIN/%23%20Imperial/%23%20IDEA%20Lab/Admin/~%20IDEA%20Lab%20PPT%20Template/EP/V001108/1">EPSRC funded DfAM network</a> where he currently holds the <a style = " white-space:nowrap; " href="https://www.designforam.ac.uk/research/">key research theme leader</a> position for the “Computational Tools” theme.
 Ajit has several ongoing collaborations to progress SOTA and create tangible impact across a wide-ranging sectors.
 He has been successful in securing funding for his research from both research councils and Industry.
 Importantly. he is extremely grateful for all the support he receives – from the members of IDEA lab, his colleagues/collaborators, mentors and the wider community!
 <!-- <details>
 <summary> <b>Short scientific description</b> (click to expand) </summary>
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.